 Visit Bluff, one of the oldest European settlements in New Zealand, and experience the world’s best seafood.
 Bluff is particularly famous for its Oysters that are slowly grown in the pristine waters of the Foveaux Strait, Oyster Cove Cafe(opens in new window) and Land's End Hotel (opens in new window)are the places to savour the finest Oysters Bluff has to offer.

 Alongside the welcoming locals you will find a plethora of fantastic local craft produce.
-Try the dram of Hokonui Moonshine in Gore.
-Savour handmade gourmet chocolates from the Seriously Good Chocolate Company.(opens in new window) See why the competition for the best pie in the region is so strong by sampling one of these hearty southern delicacies.
+Try the range of craft beers from the Invercargill Brewery(opens in new window) or a dram of Hokonui Moonshine in Gore.
+Savour handmade gourmet chocolates from the Seriously Good Chocolate Company(opens in new window) or visit the sheep milk café at Blue River Dairy(opens in new window) for your chance to try the best cheese roll in Southland.
+See why the competition for the best pie in the region is so strong by sampling one of these hearty southern delicacies.

 Take a thrilling jetboat ride across New Zealand’s deepest lake, Lake Hauroko and down the Wairaurahiri River to the southern coast with Wairaurahiri Jet(opens in new window) or Hump Ridge Jet(opens in new window).
 Spend a relaxing day at sea and catch your own fresh blue cod dinner with one of the many fishing charters operating off the coast of Bluff and Stewart Island.